GTO Tri-power Rebuild

-Tri-power Center Carburetor
+Tri-Power Center Carburetor

-The center carburetor supplies fuel to the engine by itself, until full throttle.
-Although the 1966 center carb has a larger throttle-bore (1 11/16") than the earlier carbs (1 7/16'), the venturi size is smaller.
-Center carbs of 1964 and 1965 Tri-powers have 1 1/4" venturi.
-The 1966 center carb has a 1 3/16" venturi.
+The center carburetor supplies fuel to the engine by itself, until full throttle when the outer carbs kick in.
+Although the 1966 center carb has a larger throttle-bore (1-11/16") than the earlier carbs (1-7/16'), the venturi size is smaller.
+Center carbs of 1964 and 1965 Tri-Powers have 1-1/4" venturi.
+The 1966 center carb has a 1-3/16" venturi.

-Tri-power Outer Carburetors
+Tri-Power Outer Carburetors

 As mentioned, at part-throttle, the engine runs solely on the center carburetor, while the end carbs do nothing.
 At wide-open throttle, the linkage opens all six barrels.
 The outer carbs are very simple.
 They have no idle circuits and no choke.
-All outer carbs from 1959 to 1966 are similar, and have a 1 3/8" venturi.
+All outer carbs from 1959 to 1966 are similar, and have a 1-3/8" venturi.

 GTO's equipped with a 4-speed manual transmission used mechanical linkage, which work crisper than the vacuum-operated linkage found on automatic transmission models.